pydio/pydio9-beta-docs/docs/cmd/pydio_start.rst

 ::

-      --exclude stringArray   Start all services except for excluded.
+  -x, --exclude stringArray   Start all services except for excluded.
   -h, --help                  help for start
   -t, --tags string           Start all services for a given tag.
 Can be combined with argument for prefix filtering.